Ramon5/Ramon5/README.md

 **Welcome to my profile**

-I'm a backend developer, that started studies of the javascript stack.
-I trying dominate frontend habilities.
+I'm a Software Engineer since 2018.

 **Here are some stuffs about me**